 On the day of your treatment we’ll apply a local anaesthetic to work on your skin for a couple of minutes before introducing the pigment.
 You’ll need a second visit approximately four to six weeks later to perfect make-up and boost the colour, but if we’re treating scars or need to create a very natural pigment, it’ll take multiple visits.
 We’ll talk this through with you during your initial assessment.

 Eyebrows – This can involve adding colour and definition to the eyebrows as well as adding hair stroke effects for natural-looking results.

 Eyeliner – We apply basic eyeliner to form thin line or create a thicker, more defined look.
 However we don’t tattoo flicks or tails because fashions change, and a flick might leave you looking very out of date when the trend dies down.

-Lip liner – this can be used to help define the natural contours of the lips and help reduce the appearance of fine lines around the lips.*
+Lip liner – We use this to help define the natural contours of the lips and help reduce the appearance of fine lines around your lips.

-After your procedure, the treated area will be darker, and the colour will be more intense.
-This will last approximately three to five days*, until the area naturally exfoliates and the true colour emerges.
-Swelling can occur but usually disappears within 24 hours.
-Mineral based make-up can be worn to help reduce any redness.* A topical numbing cream is used to control any potential discomfort.
+After your procedure the treated area will be darker and the colour more intense.
+This will last approximately three to five days then the area naturally exfoliates, the old skin disappears, and the new skin underneath reveals the true colour.
+You may see some swelling but it usually disappears within 24 hours.
+You can wear mineral based make-up to help reduce any redness, and numb the area with a topical numbing cream to control minor discomfort.